 Visitors to Access Services may use screen reader software, screen magnification software, text-to-speech reading equipment, a refreshable Braille display, and tabletop and portable CCTV magnification devices.
 We have a selection of hand-held lighted magnifiers and portable assistive listening systems available for borrowing.
 Demonstrations are available by appointment.
 Please reserve lighted magnifiers and assistive listening systems two weeks in advance.

-We sponsor several book clubs and assist book discussion groups for adults who are coping with the loss of sight.
-Groups meet virtually; and at libraries or other locations throughout Fairfax County..
+We sponsor the All Access Book Club and assist book discussion groups for adults with visual impairment and physical limitations.
+Book club meets over the phone.
+Discussion groups meet at other locations throughout Fairfax County.

 Access Services provides rotating collections of large print and regular print library books to senior centers, retirement communities, hospitals, and other eligible organizations located in Fairfax County.
 Titles are selected to match reading interests of clients in each institutional setting.

-Our talking book service provides audio books and playing equipment free of charge by mail.
+Our Talking Book service provides digital cartridges and equipment free by mail.
 Individuals of all ages who are unable to read or use standard print due to blindness, visual impairment, or physical limitations are eligible for the program.
 Access Services administers the Talking Book Program for Fairfax County and for the cities of Fairfax and Falls Church on behalf of the Library of Congress.
-An application is required for certification.
+An application and certification are required.